MicrosoftDocs/SupportArticles-docs/support/sql/install/restore-missing-windows-installer-cache-files.md

 Any future update to the product such as a hotfix, a cumulative update, or a service pack setup, relies on the information in the files that are stored in the Windows Installer cache.
 Without this information, the new update cannot perform the required transformations.

 > [!WARNING]
 > The Installer cache directory (*%windir%\installer*) is automatically managed by Windows when applications install and update packages.
-Manual intervention by users in this directory may result in variety of issues, including the problems described in this article.
+Manual intervention by users in this directory may result in variety of issues, including the problems that are described in this article.

 ## Resolution